avih75/AzureDevops_Rich_Date_Field_Control/details.md

 ### Visualization out of range
 ![Layout Customization](img/D1.png)

-The control visualize by message when the date selected is out range (when rage changes by the anchor).
+The control visualize by message when the date selected is out of range (when rage changes by the anchor).

 ### Target State Date Visualization
 ![Layout Customization](img/B2.png)